Brown Sugar Pork Chops with Rosemary (Sear and Oven Method)

 Why this recipe works

-- Stovetop sear and oven finish: This is one of those simple chef techniques that most home cooks skip — and it’s the easiest way to avoid dry pork chops: Starting the chops in a hot pan builds a caramelized crust, and finishing them in the oven ensures they cook evenly without drying out.
+- Stovetop sear and oven finish: A simple technique that most home cooks skip — and it’s the easiest way to avoid dry pork chops: Searing in a hot cast iron pan builds the crust; the oven finishes the cook them evenly without pushing the center past 145°F.

 You likely have everything you need for this simple brown sugar rub.
 It comes together quickly and works on both bone-in and boneless chops.